 We need to intentionally spend time with family and friends – to build relationships and make memories we will treasure for a lifetime.

 Even the most beautiful places on Earth aren’t perfect.
 A nap on the bayside beach at the state park resulted in Joe getting bitten dozens of times by what the locals call sandflies, but are officially biting midges, also known as “no-see’ums” - that literally attacked his arms and legs.
 He is still itching three and a half weeks later.
 They weren’t the only attacking critters… our house was across the street from a wildlife refuge, home to at least one bear that liked knocking over our garbage and strewing it all over the yard.

-After a month, and 2,878 miles on the road, we are ready to reenter our life back home – appreciating what we missed while we were away, refreshed and planning to return in 2019.
+After a month, and 2,878 miles on the road, we are ready to reenter our life back home – appreciating what we missed while we were away, refreshed, and planning to return next year.

 “How you feel about home after holiday says a lot about home.” ― Joyce Rachelle